 2) You get home from work, you’re tired and stressed and you need to put something in your mouth NOW.
-Your kids are hot cranky messes of hunger, and your partner is ready for a goddamn steak.
+Your kids are a hot, cranky mess of hunger and your partner is ready for a goddamn steak.

-In this second, the thought of creating a healthy plant based meal that you AND your kids and partner will be satisfied with is enough to make you lose your shit.
+In this moment, the thought of creating a healthy plant based meal that you AND your kids and partner will be satisfied with is enough to make you lose your shit.

 You see the pizza delivery magnet on your fridge and you reach for your phone.
 The decision has been made.

-3) You know that person?
-The one who packs her own lunch and sits in the corner eating hummus while the rest of the office is grubbing on takeout while making jokes about her?
+3) You know that person who packs her own lunch and sits in the corner eating hummus while the rest of the office is grubbing on takeout and making jokes about her?

-Yeah, if you switch to a plant based diet, that will be you.
+Yeah, if you switch to a plant based diet, that’ll be you.

 So yes, switching to a plant based diet is daunting and it’s probably way easier to keep eating like crap.

-But let’s resist that temptation, buck up and get cozy with the fact that change is hard, food is emotional, there will be hurdles to get over and you might find yourself in the corner eating hummus one day.
+But let’s resist that temptation.
+Let’s buck up and get cozy with the fact that change is hard, food is emotional, there will be hurdles to get over and you might find yourself in the corner eating hummus one day.

-I guarantee with everything in me, that the hurdles are temporary and the shittiness of these hurdles will never be as shitty as what the body will go through if the diet stays focused on foods that are void of what the body needs to function really fucking well – lots of nutrients and plenty of fiber.
+I guarantee with everything in me that these hurdles are temporary and the shittiness of these hurdles will never be as shitty as what your body will go through if your diet stays focused on foods that are void of what the body needs to function well – lots of nutrients and plenty of fiber.

 Though, I think I might start that.